EL-BID/BabelGrid/README.md

 pip install babelgrid
 ```

-:point_right: Get a h3 tile with an area of 1km2 in São Paulo, Brasil.
+- Get a h3 tile with an area of 1km2 in São Paulo, Brasil.
 ```python
 >>> from babelgrid import Babel